dmathieu/pizzapi/README.md

 * `maintenance` - All requests will respond with a 503.
 * `slow` - All requests will wait between 30 and 60 seconds before being answered.
-* `erroring` - 7 requests out of 10 will respond with a 500.
-All others will answer properly.
+* `cancel` - 7 requests out of 10 will be closed without any response.

 Constraints are scoped by the `Authorization` header, so they can be added only for some students.